virocon-organization/viroconweb/README.md

 [ViroCon](https://serene-sierra-98066.herokuapp.com).

 **ViroCon is currently under development.
 There is no stable version yet.
-At this moment the version hosted at heroku might be different than repo's Master branch**
+At this moment the version hosted at heroku might be different from the repo's Master branch**

 ViroCon helps you to design marine structures, which need to withstand load